Take a virtual campus tour of the student experience.

 - You’ll learn how to best present your skills in an online portfolio, which will then be assessed for credit and applied toward your degree.

-Students who submit a portfolio for evaluation save an average of $10,000 on tuition and earn 31 quarter credits toward their degree.
-Learn more here.*
+Students who submit a portfolio for evaluation save an average of more than $12,000 on tuition and earn 37 quarter credits toward their degree.
+Learn more about receiving college credit for work experience.*†

 What If I Need Technical Support?